On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Limitations of Least-Square Loss

 where $\displaystyle q$ is the density function of standard Gaussian distribution. \end{lemma}

-Based on Lemma \ref{lemma 3}, in the following theorem, we show that in what condition the least-square loss will fail.
+The proof is in Appendix \ref{app_sec: proof of lemma 3}.
+Lemma \ref{lemma 3} shows that the least-square loss is equivalence to the biased mutual information given in Eq. \ref{main eq:gaussian mutual information} which explains exactly why the least-square loss will fail to identify the correct causal diction.
+The reason is that based on the independence property of ANM, i.e., $X \Vbar N_Y$ but $Y \nVbar \hat{N}_X$, using the standard mutual information is able to capture such independence property and to identify the causal direction by testing whether the noise and cause are independent in the causal direction but not independent in the anti-causal direction, i.e., $I(Y, \hat{N}_{X})>I(X, N_{Y})=0$.
+However, if the least-square loss is used and the underlying noise distribution is not standard Gaussian, the mutual information is biased as stated in Lemma \ref{lemma 3} such that the independence property $I_q(Y, \hat{N}_{X})>I_q(X, N_{Y})$ does not necessarily hold.
+That is, in the following theorem, we show that when the condition $I_q(Y, \hat{N}_{X})>I_q(X, N_{Y})$ occurs, the least-square loss will fail to identify the causal direction.

-\begin{theorem} Let $X \to Y$ be the causal direction following the data generation mechanism $Y = f(X) + N_Y$.
-The causal direction is non-identifiable using least-square loss if the following inequality holds: where q is the density function of standard Gaussian distribution.
+\begin{theorem} Let $X \to Y$ be the causal direction following the data generation mechanism $Y = f(X) + N_Y$ and we assume $m \rightarrow \infty$.
+Using least-square loss the causal direction is non-identifiable if the following inequality holds: where q is the density function of standard Gaussian distribution. \end{theorem}